Although video of the talk is only available to conference participants,

 If you happen to live in the Minneapolis / St Paul area, I’ll be giving

-at the local OWASP MSP
+the talk again at the local OWASP MSP

 chapter a week